 An early marriage means that girls will drop out of school in order to fulfill her role as a child bride.
 An overwhelming majority of the girls that WAP has spoken to about their situations have said that they did not want to drop out of school, but did not have any other option.
-Most say that they once hoped to be studying subjects that intrigue them and pursuing careers but are no longer able to do so.
+Most say that they once hoped to be studying subjects that intrigued them and pursue careers but are no longer able to do so.
 Anodiwa, who is currently 19 years old, was only 16 when she gave birth to her first child.
 “My favorite classes were history and English.
 I had wanted to be a human rights lawyer,” she told WAP.
 Because of a child marriage, poverty, and a lack of knowledge about her reproductive rights, Anodiwa is no longer able to live the life she had dreamt of.
 This is a direct violation of the fourth UN Sustainable Development Goal, which is to ensure a quality education.

 Child marriage also poses serious health problems to girls.
-According to UNFPA, only 4% of Zimbabwean girls between the ages of ten and nineteen have a comprehensive understanding of pregnancy.
+According to UNFPA, only 4% of Zimbabwean girls between the ages of 10 and 19 have a comprehensive understanding of pregnancy.
 Without proper sexual education, many girls who marry are unaware of how to protect themselves against sexually transmitted diseases and unintended pregnancies.
 More often than not, girls will become pregnant before their bodies are fully developed, which will give them physical problems for the rest of their lives.
 Portia, age 19, does not want to marry after seeing the consequences that her married friends are facing: “They get married early because of harassment and bad treatment from their families.
 But there are many challenges for women who marry and give birth at a tender age, their muscles are not ready.”
 Furthermore, the practice of child marriage is extremely dangerous for young girls.
 According to Human Rights Watch, married girls between age 15 and 19 with minimal education are at heightened risk of domestic violence and spousal abuse when compared to adult women with higher levels of education.